Chemist Insight Is First-Class Data

 That moment is the real bottleneck.

 In a real campaign, molecules do not fail heroically.
 They fail quietly, and often for reasons that repeat.
+The same motifs reappear; the same liabilities resurface; the same trade-offs bite.

+The decision is often correct, but the reasoning is often implicit.
 Blaise exists to make that reasoning explicit, structured, and reusable.

 Blaise does not pretend to replace taste.